 A. Insightful question!
 The quick answer is “Yes,” the occult or “New Age” belief that crystals provide some sort of spiritual healing power is not from God.
-In fact, it is often a deception from the evil one who seeks to distort God’s creation by trying to turn something beautiful within creation itself into something allegedly magical.
+In fact, it is often a deception from the evil one who seeks to distort God’s creation by trying to turn something beautiful within creation into something allegedly magical.

 First of all, there are many forms of crystals, such as quartz, diamonds, jasper, turquoise, amethyst, sapphire, ruby, and many more.
 Crystals are part of God’s creation, and they are quite beautiful!
 Even the Book of Revelation in the Bible uses crystals to symbolically depict the walls of the new Heavens that await.
 We read in Revelation 21:18–20: